zaanwar/miniProject/README.md

 # miniProject

-The language Python3 and R are required to run this program.
+The languages Python3 and R are required to run this program.

 Certain software required to run the program with links are listed below: